bostrovskiy/aistudio/HW1/README.md

     role="Stage Classifier and Ranker",
     goal=(
-        "Apply the rubric precisely, assign stage labels with confidence scores, rank companies across the whole industry, " "enforce the hard cap of TOP_N_OVERALL, and produce the final JSON plus a compact Markdown table."
+        "Apply the rubric precisely, assign stage labels with confidence scores, rank companies across the whole industry, " "enforce the hard cap of " + str(TOP_N_OVERALL) + ", and produce the final JSON plus a compact Markdown table."
     ),
     backstory=(
         "You are a former VC analyst and product manager.
 You are pragmatic about imperfect data, explain your choices, " "and keep results scannable.
-You do light QA: dedupe entities, fix parent vs product mixups, check that each row " "has enough sources, and ensure no more than TOP_N_OVERALL items make it to the final list."
+You do light QA: dedupe entities, fix parent vs product mixups, check that each row " "has enough sources, and ensure no more than " + str(TOP_N_OVERALL) +" items make it to the final list."
     ),
 )